Victims of violent crimes can get up to $27,000 for some out-of-pocket expenses under the Illinois Crime Victims Compensation Act.

 - Funeral and burial costs, up to $7,500

 - Loss of financial support, up to $1,250/month

 - Transportation to and from medical and counseling appointments

 What if someone else paid some of the costs?

-If someone else paid the costs, that amount will be deducted from the money you get.
+If someone else paid the costs, that amount would be deducted from the money you get.
 If any other sources of reimbursement, such as insurance or hospital charity care, are available, those sources must be used before any payments can be made.

 You are responsible for telling the program of all available reimbursement sources, including:

 - Free care, examinations, and treatment provided to victims of sexual assault under the Sexual Assault Survivors Emergency Treatment Act

 - Charity care provided by hospitals and emergency rooms under the Hospital Uninsured Patient Discount Act